norrisnovat/SAE-J2735-messages-decoder/README.md

 - The script currently processes one message type at a time but does so automatically for all `.pcap` files in the `data` directory, enabling efficient batch decoding.
 - You may customize `decoder.py` to add or modify fields for your specific message types.
 - Ensure proper permissions are set for Wireshark and tshark to capture and decode network data.

+# Decoding Process and Output Files

+## How Decoding Works

+### Input `.pcap` Files:
+Place all raw `.pcap` capture files in the `data` folder.
+These files contain recorded vehicular communication messages.

+### Payload Extraction:
+The bash script `extract.sh` uses `tshark` to read each `.pcap` file and extract raw payload data.
+Initially, it attempts to extract the payload as hexadecimal strings.
+If the message type is not found, it retries using ASCII extraction.

+### Payload Parsing:
+Extracted raw payloads are parsed and cleaned using the Python script `tshark_OutputParser.py`.
+This step removes unnecessary bytes and formats the payload for decoding.

+### Message Decoding:
+The cleaned payloads are then decoded by `decoder.py`, which interprets the payload according to the selected SAE J2735 message type (e.g., BSM, SPAT, MAP).
+The decoded data is written into human-readable CSV files.

+---

+## Output Folder Structure

+- **`data/tsharkOutput/`**
+  Contains the raw extracted payload files from each `.pcap` file after running `tshark`.
+These files are intermediate outputs in hex or ASCII format.

+- **`data/payloadOutput/`**
+  Stores the cleaned and parsed payload CSV files produced by `tshark_OutputParser.py`.
+These files have extraneous data removed and are ready for decoding.

+- **`data/decodedOutput/`**
+  Contains the final decoded CSV files output by `decoder.py`.
+Each file corresponds to a decoded message type from a source `.pcap` file and contains human-readable columns with the extracted fields.